-Plaintiff Harper, on her own behalf and on behalf of the proposed Class, against Defendants PPS, Gardendale Municipal Court Judge Kenneth Gomany in his official, nonjudicial capacity, and the City of Gardendale, Alabama
+Plaintiff Harper, on her own behalf and on behalf of the proposed Equitable Relief Class, against Defendants PPS, Gardendale Municipal Court Judge Kenneth Gomany in his official, non-judicial capacity, and the City of Gardendale, Alabama

-- 242. Plaintiffs re-allege and incorporate by reference each and every allegation contained in the preceding paragraphs as if fully set forth here. - 243.
-A municipal contract must be publicly bid if the contract grants an "exclusive franchise" in violation of Section 22 of Article I of the Alabama Constitution.

-- 244. The Contract entered into by PPS and a former Municipal Court judge, and approved by the former Mayor of Gardendale, grants an exclusive franchise for the provision of probation services to PPS.
-In the Contract, the City designates PPS the "sole" provider of probation services to offenders sentenced by Municipal Court. - 245.
+- 255. Plaintiff re-alleges and incorporates by reference each and every allegation contained in the preceding paragraphs as if fully set forth here. - 256.
+A municipal contract must be publicly bid if the contract grants an "exclusive franchise" in violation of Section 22 of Article I of the Alabama Constitution. - 257.
+The Contract entered into by PPS and a former Municipal Court judge, and approved by the former Mayor of Gardendale, grants an exclusive franchise for the provision of probation services to PPS.
+In the Contract, the City designates PPS the "sole" provider of probation services to offenders sentenced by Municipal Court. - 258.
 The Contract was not competitively publicly bid, as required by Ala.
 Const.
 Art.
+I,

-I, § 22, and Ala.
-Code § 41-16-50. - 246.
-Because the Contract was not, and has never been, competitively publicly bid, it is void and unenforceable. - 247.
-Thus, Plaintiff Harper and putative Class members are entitled to a declaration against Defendants that the contract is void and unenforceable under the Alabama Constitution. - 248.
-Plaintiff Harper and putative Class members are also entitled to a preliminary and permanent injunction against Defendants enjoining enforcement of the Contract.
+- § 22, and Ala.
+Code § 41-16-50. - 259.
+Because the Contract was not, and has never been, competitively publicly bid, it is void and unenforceable. - 260.
+Thus, Plaintiff Harper and putative Equitable Relief Class members are entitled to a declaration against Defendants that the contract is void and unenforceable under the Alabama Constitution, as well as a preliminary and permanent injunction against Defendants enjoining enforcement of the Contract and all future, substantively similar contracts.